tkn-tub/ns3-gym/src/internet/doc/tcp.rst

        m_windowUpdated = true;
      }

-And check every packets, after the 10 seconds mark, that should have the window updated.
+We check every packet after the 10 seconds mark to see if it has the window updated.
 At line 5, we also set to true a boolean variable, to check that we effectively reach this test.